Vanshika-Pahuja/Health-tech_Chatbot/README.md

 3. Login and register are main options of GUI chatbot
 4. Asks for the symptoms of the patient and also give recommendation of the physician

-TEAM MEMBERS : Vansh Bhargava , Varinderpal Singh , Vansh arora
+TEAM MEMBERS : Vanshika , Vansh Bhargava , Varinderpal Singh , Vansh arora